jailad/Self-Driving-Cars-Term1-Project4/writeup.md

 ## Pipeline <a name="pl"></a> :

 ### - Camera Calibration. <a name="pl1"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L137-L184)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L107-L215)
 * Description: Here, I used OpenCV's 'findChessboardCorners' method to detect object points and image points, followed by OpenCV 'calibrateCamera' to determine the Camera Calibration parameters.
 * Image output:
 * ![alt text][image1]

 ### - Distortion Correction.<a name="pl2"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L192-L223), [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L231-L252)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L217-L257)
 * Description: Here, I used the calibration parameters along with OpenCV's 'undistort' method to test distortion correction on an image.
 * Image output:
 * ![alt text][image2]

 ### - Thresholded Binary Image.<a name="pl3"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L261-L317)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L264-L322)
 * Description: Here, I used a combination of Sobel-X gradient, and S-Channel thresholding to generate a thresholded binary image.
 I tweaked the thresholding parameter(s) until I was obtaining good results on a wide variety of images.
 * Image output:
 * ![alt text][image3]

 ### - Region Of Interest Selection.<a name="pl4"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L326-L363)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L326-L365)
 * Description: Here, I focussed my attention to points of interest, which would be relevant from a lane detection perspective, and then rejected the other points.
 * Image output:
 * ![alt text][image4]

 ### - Perspective Transform.<a name="pl5"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L367-L386)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L368-L387)
 * Description: Here, I converted the region of interest image, into a bird's eye view image.
 This was done, so that the the left and right lane lines, which actually are parallel, appeared parallel as well.
 This helped in fitting polynomial curves to the detected lane lines.
 * Image output:
 * ![alt text][image5]

 ### - Histogram for lane line detection.<a name="pl6"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L437-L588)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L400-L407)
 * Description: This was done to separate the lanes into left and right lanes.
 * Image output:
 * ![alt text][image6]

 ### - Detect and Fit lane lines.<a name="pl7"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L593-L628)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L413-L514)
 * Description: This was done to determine a good binomial fit for the detected lane lines.
 * Image output(s):
 * ![alt text][image13]
 * ![alt text][image7]

-### - Generate lane lines.<a name="pl8"></a>
+### - Generate and fill lane lines.<a name="pl8"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L633-L667)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L614-L687)
 * Description: Here, I used the polynomial fitted above, to synthesize continuous left and right lane lines.
+I then filled the area between the lane lines.
+I also marked the center of the lane and the center of the car so that this was easy to visualize.
-* Image output:
+* Image output(s):
 * ![alt text][image8]

-### - Fill lane lines.<a name="pl9"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L670-L698)
-* Description: Here, I filled the area in between the left, and the right lane line(s), so that this area was marked clearly.

 ### - Original image - with lane lines.<a name="pl10"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L702-L715)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L1006)
 * Description: Here, I projected back the lane line(s) onto the original image, using an inverse perspective transform.
 * Image output:
 * ![alt text][image10]

 ### - Original image - with calculations.<a name="pl11"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L720-L782)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L705-L774)
 * Description: Here, I performed radius of curvature and vehicle location calculations.
-I also marked the center of the lane and the center of the car so that this was easy to visualize.
 * Image output:
 * ![alt text][image11]

 ### - End-to-end pipeline.<a name="pl12"></a>
-* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L785-L997)
+* Code is linked here: [link](https://github.com/jailad/Self-Driving-Cars-Term1-Project4/blob/master/project.py#L942-L1020)
 * Description: Here, I used the techniques described above, to create an end-to-end pipeline which was then tested on a few sample images, the project video, the challenge video and the harder challenge video.

 <BR><BR>